 How much does Verizon charge to activate an unlocked phone?

 There is a one-time fee of $35 per device activated or upgraded on the Verizon network.
-This fee applies regardless of device type, as each device is set individually.
+This fee applies regardless of device type, as each is set individually.
 The activation fee is a one-time fee to activate a new line of service on the Verizon network.

 Is there a subscription fee for unlocked phones?